Last Updated on

 2. Never point with your feet or aim them at a Buddha

 It’s considered bad form.

-3. Don’t eat or pass things with your left hand
+3. Do not eat or pass things with your left hand

 Using your left hand to offer things to people is considered rude as it’s known as the hand that assists in toilet behavior.